maykar/compact-custom-header/compact-custom-header/readme.md

 ## User Agent Views:

 You can set what tabs are shown/hidden depending on user agent.
 This option follows the same user agent rules explained above.<br><br>Start each view with a hyphen and seperate each tab number with a comma.
 If the first visible tab is not tab 1, like ```- 2,3,4``` then the user agent's device is automatically redirected to the first visible tab, in this case tab 2.
+To avoid issues, add this card with the same config options in each view.
 Example:

 ```
 - type: custom:compact-custom-header